 Winter tradition – taste the art of whisky

 Love Scottish whisky?
 Enjoy a guided tour around one of the oldest distilleries in the country.
-Located just a few minutes’ drive from Fort William, Ben Nevis Distillery has produced its own unique spirit for more than 178 years.
+Located just a few minutes’ drive from Fort William, Ben Nevis Distillery has produced its own unique spirit for nearly 200 years.
 Explore the production rooms and sample a wee dram of whisky, made from the dew of Ben Nevis, while gaining a unique insight into the world of Scottish whisky.

 Where to stay – sleep in a former church

 Looking for a historic hotel?
 Head to Limetree Hotel, a former church building dating back to the mid-1800s.
 Now a family-run hotel, serving food in an award-winning restaurant in a warm, welcoming environment, Limetree is a unique base from which to explore the surrounding city and countryside.
+Or rest up in the luxurious surrounds of Inverlochy Castle Hotel, a 19th-century castle set amid some of the region’s most eye-catching scenery.
 Want to discover all the options?
 Explore other hotels at VisitScotland.